pauliejes/SandboxDocs/docs/scripting.md

 The engine provides common vector functions that are necessary to calculate distances or directions.
 The `MATH` library attached to each simulation object provides helpful vector functions.

+See the [MATH Reference](reference-guide/scripting-api.md#math-reference) for the list of functions available to manipulate vectors.

 # Reference Guide

 See the [Scripting API](reference-guide/scripting-api.md) for complete reference information.